 - Eliminate livestock exposure to tapeworm eggs by properly disposing of animal and human feces.

-- Freeze meat for at least 12 hours and fish for at least 24 hours to kill tapeworm eggs and larvae.
+- Freeze meat for as long as seven to 10 days and fish for at least 24 hours in a freezer with a temperature of -31 F (-35 C) to kill tapeworm eggs and larvae.

 - Avoid eating raw or undercooked pork, beef and fish.